-Thank you for choosing a Convey-All® Bin Fill Conveyor.
+Thank you for choosing a Convey-AllTM Bin Fill Conveyor.

-Convey-All® products are built by Meridian Manufacturing Inc. The equipment we design and manufacture meet the exacting standards of the agriculture industry.
+Convey-AllTM is a member of the Meridian Manufacturing Inc. family.
+The equipment we design and manufacture meet the exacting standards of the agricultural industry.

 Keep this manual for future reference.
 Call your dealer, distributor, or our office, if you need assistance, information, additional/replacement copies, or a digital version of this document.